Lidl

 Business service and system monitoring based on Nagios

-In the open source monitoring environment around Nagios, Icinga, OMD, Prometheus and Thruk, ConSol has been a household name for many years, still involved in the further development of the open source frameworks.
-Whether your business is an SME or a large corporation, we will support you with many years of experience and best practices according to your needs.
-Our portfolio ranges from single workshops to operating or hosting of customized monitoring systems.
+In the open-source monitoring ecosystem around Nagios, Naemon, Icinga, OMD, Thruk, Prometheus, and Grafana, ConSol has been a well-established name for many years.
+ConSol employees actively contribute to the ongoing development of these open-source projects.
+Whether you are an SME or a large enterprise, we support you with proven best practices tailored to your needs—from workshops through to the operation or hosting of your customized monitoring system.

 Retail trade